The main symptoms of coronavirus (COVID-19) are:

 Our funding allocation is approximately £25,000, which has been allocated into the following streams:

 3. Holiday food: during school closures and holidays, we have been able to provide food parcels for some of our families.
+We were able to provide considerable Christmas food parcels for many families, as well as 'top up' parcels for families during the February half term.
 We have applied for additional funding to expand this provision.

 4. Additional cleaning: we currently have not had any positive cases of pupils with Covid-19 in school.
 Where pupils have shown symptoms, they have been isolated and cared for until parents / carers have been able to collect, after which the room used has been thoroughly cleaned and sanitised.